 • Good asset management and asset tracking.

 • If Clash of the Titans taught the industry any overall lesson, it is that stereo conversion should not be a process ‘tacked’ on the end of a film’s production.
-Sometimes a film is converted years after principal photography, but if the conversion team can be involved before principal photography it can aid the creative, schedule and the budget.
+Sometimes a film is converted years after principal photography, but if the conversion team can be involved before principal photography it can aid the creative, schedule and budget.

 • Make a good film in stereo not a good stereo film.